Epilepsy in Dogs

 Dee and her husband rushed Tucker to the vet, thinking something was obstructing his airway, but “there was nothing lodged in his mouth.”
 They were advised to watch him as he might have had a seizure.
-It was then that Tucker started having seizures almost weekly, and was referred to a veterinarian neurologist.
+It was then that Tucker started having seizures almost weekly, and was referred to a veterinary neurologist.

 Symptoms of Epilepsy

-Some primary symptoms of dog epilepsy include:
+Some primary symptoms of a seizure include:

 - Collapsing or falling down to one side

-- Loss of consciousness or temporary loss of vision
+- Loss of consciousness or vision

 - Excessive drooling or “foaming” at the mouth

-- Loss of bowels or incontinence
+- Loss of bowels or urine

 - Signs of panic, bewilderment, or confusion; dazed or ‘far away’ look